insolor/mkdocstrings-zig/README.md

 ::: src/root.zig
 ```

-In the future it's planned to add a possibility to specify just a parent directory, like that:
+Or add documentation for a directory:

 ```markdown
 ::: src